gabrielemariotti/cardslib/doc/OTHERLIBRARIES.md

 [Picasso][1] is provided by [Square, inc][2].

-You can find an example in demo-extras in `PicassoCard`.
+You can find an example in demo-extras in `PicassoCard` [(source)](https://github.com/gabrielemariotti/cardslib/tree/master/demo/extras/src/main/java/it/gmariotti/cardslib/demo/extras/fragment/PicassoFragment.java).

 First you need to set  `thumbnail.setExternalUsage(true);`